KB Author Training - Attachments and Revisions

 This document describes the attachment and revision features of the KB document editor.
 It also includes a training exercise in which document authors attach and insert an image file into a document.
 For detailed information about other aspects of the document editor, please continue with this training series or return to the KB Author Training - Overview.

 In previous sections of this training series we covered the Insert Image (WYSIWYG editor) and Img (HTML editor) features.
 Those buttons allow you to embed an image that is hosted elsewhere on the internet into your document.
-Please refer to KB User's Guide - Documents Tab - Embedding Web Images for a refresher.
+Please refer to KB User's Guide - Documents Tab - Inserting an Image from a URL for a refresher.
 However, a better method of placing images or other files into your documents is to upload them onto the KB server and place them directly into your document.
 You can use the document editor's Attachment feature to accomplish this.

 Click the link labeled Create doc [your doc number] attachment folder underneath the Body field.
 Note that you must have saved your document at least once in order for this link to appear.
 You will receive a prompt asking you whether you want to create an attachment folder.
 Click OK to proceed.

 If you or another document author already created an attachment folder, the link to the folder will read: Open doc [your doc number] attachment folder